 Children’s inquisitive nature is recognized and encouraged.
-In these multi-age classrooms, they actively participate in the learning process.
+In these multi-age elementary school classrooms, they actively participate in the learning process.
 This involves collaboration, shared experiences, and in-depth and comprehensive effort.
 The outcome is typically unique projects inspired by the interests of the students.
 Students develop a rich understanding of the topics they investigate.

 By learning through multi-sensory exploration and direct instruction, with the support of mentors and teachers, each child increases their ability to master all subject matter and apply new knowledge to future challenges.

-Voyagers’ curriculum is designed so all subjects are integrated.
+Voyagers’ elementary school curriculum is designed so all subjects are integrated.
 Science, for example, is connected to writing, and cooking is connected to math.
 Children continue to use a variety of symbolic languages to communicate their ideas and feelings as they construct meaning across all subjects.
 Qualified teachers ensure children are offered the broadest Kindergarten through 2nd-grade experiences in the following content areas:

 Children at this age are developing and expanding their reading and writing skills.
 Fluency and comprehension are key focus areas as they move from learning to read, to reading to learn.
 As these children begin noticing that words are all around, they tackle more and more texts in and out of the classroom and work to become readers.
 This learning is enhanced as teachers read a variety of poems, stories, and non-fiction books aloud to children and children read with older students, who serve as reading partners.
 As they become increasingly confident, our K-2 students become reading mentors to our PreKindergarten students.